St. John's

 St. John's School was the absolute center of my life for nine years.

-Considering I probably caused the Administration more grief than any other single student, it is ironic that these men worked so hard to guide me with nothing but aggravation to show for their efforts.
+Considering I probably caused the Administration more grief than any other single student, it is ironic that these men worked so hard to guide me with little but aggravation to show for their efforts.
+To this day, I am still amazed at the lengths these men went to keep me headed in the right direction.

 SUBCHAPTER 15